Frequently Asked Questions

 Question 12: What is the application deadline?

 There isn't a deadline.
-Campbell University uses a " rolling admissions model" which means the Admissions Office evaluates applications whenever they are completed.
-Applications are accepted until the start date the semester for which you are applying.
+Campbell University uses a "rolling admissions model," which means the Admissions Office evaluates applications whenever they are completed.
+Applications are accepted until the start date of the semester for which you are applying.
 However, Admissions doesn't recommend waiting that long.

 Question 13: What should I send with my application?

-You'll need to submit official high school and college transcripts, if applicable, as well as SAT or ACT test scores.
-Personal essays, teacher recommendations, etc. are not required but will be accepted and reviewed if you choose to submit them.
+You'll need to submit official high school and college transcripts, as well as official SAT or ACT test scores.
+Personal essay and teacher recommendations are not required but will be accepted and reviewed if you choose to submit them.

-Question 15: How much is the application fee and is it refundable?
+Question 16: How much is the application fee?

 Question 17: How can I find out the status of my application?

 We're glad you want to visit and would love to have you on campus.
-Saturday visits are available by appointment only between the hours of 9:00-12:00. and are limited to meeting with an admissions counselor and campus tour.
+Saturday visits are available by appointment only between the hours of 9:00-11:00 and are limited to meeting with an Admissions Counselor and campus tour.

 To schedule an appointment for another day, contact the Admissions Office at 1-800-334-4111 ext.
 1290.